United Way in your communityWhat is United Way?

-The 14% cost recovery is based on an estimate of those costs associated with providing the service to donors and their designated agencies.
-This percentage is inclusive of all the costs related to fundraising and processing of these gifts.
+The transaction fee is based on costs associated with providing the service to donors and their designated agencies.
+This fee is inclusive of all the costs related to fundraising and processing of these gifts.

 The charitable business number for United Way is 108102807 RR0001.

 United Way is committed to protecting your privacy and maintaining the confidentiality of your personal information.
 In order to ensure your protection, we have adopted the ten privacy principles established by the Canadian Standards Association Model Code for the Protection of Personal Information.
 For further information about our privacy policies and practices, please contact our Privacy Officer at 905-602-3650.

 Every year since at least 2005, an anonymous email floats around the internet with allegations of high salaries for CEO’s of well-known world organizations such as UNICEF, America Red Cross, World Vision and United Way.